 Senator Hawkins opened by presenting music videos and album covers to establish that music had greatly changed since Elvis’ days.
-Susan Baker commented that lyrics in songs like the Fifteen should be marked explicit.
+Susan Baker stated song lyrics like the Fifteen must contain explicit lyrics warnings.
 Tipper Gore requested record labels to voluntarily label albums.
 Millie Waterman, Vice President for Legislative Activity of the National PTA, suggested treating explicit albums like films.
 Lastly, Dr. Joe Stuessy, a music professor for the University of Texas, cautioned that heavy metal was different enough from church music that it posed a moral hazard.

 Zappa rebuffed the Committee and felt that its actions offer no tangible benefits to children, infringed upon adults’ rights and could lead to years of quagmires legalizing content morality.
-Snider took a similar stance as Zappa, defending his work and commenting that some people were only hearing what they wanted to hear.
+Snider took a similar stance as Zappa, defending his work and commenting that some people only hear what they wanted to hear.
 Snider finished by saying that he and his wife, rather than a sticker, would be the final arbiter for what his children listened to.
-Denver participated under a stance of unflinching anti-censorship.
+On the other hand, Denver participated under a stance of unflinching anti-censorship.

 The RIAA Caves In

 By November 1st, the RIAA decided that it would voluntarily require “Parental Advisory” stickers to be placed on appropriate albums, albeit without the specified content descriptors the Committee originally wanted and before the hearing had concluded.